Clinical Director | Relationship and Individual Therapist

 Finally, I am a graduate of post-master’s study in mindful-experiential therapy approaches through the M.E.T.A. and Hakomi Institute of Oregon.
 My study is a synthesis of Hakomi (a systematic study of experience that provides a detailed model of how to intervene on physical, emotional, and mental levels) and Re-Creation of Self, developed by Jon Eisman (www.hakomiinstitute.com).
 Please let me know if you’d like to know more about my training.

-Licensure: I am currently licensed in the state of Oregon as a Marriage and Family Therapist (LMFT).
-As a licensee of the Oregon Board of Licensed Professional Counselors and Therapists, I am bound by its Code of Ethics.
+Licensure: I am currently licensed in the states of Oregon (#T0691) and California (#132856) as a Marriage and Family Therapist (LMFT).
+As a licensee of the Oregon Board of Licensed Professional Counselors and Therapists and the California Board of Behavioral Sciences, I am bound by their Code of Ethics.

 Contact: Please email me at firstname.lastname@example.org (preferred).
 You may also contact me by phone at 503.281.1166, but please allow up to five business days for me to return your call.